 Interest in strength training declines somewhat with age, partially because older people are less concerned with building muscle for aesthetic reasons.
-However, aesthetics isn’t the only or even the most important reason to train your muscles against resistance and to build as much strength as possible.
+However, aesthetics isn’t the only or even the most important reason to train your muscles against resistance and to build as much strength as possible as strength training helps improve the quality of life too.
 Once you’re over the age of 30, a slow decline in muscle tissue begins and it speeds up after the age of 55.
 Along with the loss of muscle tissue, you lose strength and power and that can impact all aspects of your life, even your ability to get around.

 So, it’s even MORE important to weight train later in life.
 In fact, strength training can help reduce the negative impact certain age-related health conditions have on your overall health and well-being.
 Plus, it helps prevent some age-related conditions as well.
 Curious as to which ones?
 Here are a few of the most common health conditions people develop later in life and how strength training helps.